 Dean brings experience at running a large organisation with a wide range of stakeholders as well as a deep understanding in finance and capital markets.

-Dean is also a director of Fulton Hogan, Tappenden Holdings, the Warehouse Group and Skyline Enterprises.
+Dean is also a director of Fulton Hogan, Tappenden Holdings and the Warehouse Group.

 Director, BCom, FCA, CMInstD